princemuel/site/content/problems/validation-error.md

 type: "https://princemuel.com/problems/validation-error"
 extensions:
   errors: "Array of validation error objects with field and message properties"
-  invalidParams: "Array of parameter names that failed validation"
+  invalid_params: "Array of parameter names that failed validation"
 ---

 The request contains invalid or missing data that prevents processing.